bobabots253/bobadocs/docs/programming/intro-to-robot-code.md

 After successfully creating your project, VS Code will give the option of opening the project as shown below.
 We can choose to do that now or later by typing <kbd>Ctrl-K</kbd> then <kbd>Ctrl-O</kbd> (or just <kbd>Command+O</kbd> on macOS) and select the folder where we saved our project.

-Once opened we will see the project hierarchy on the left.
-Double clicking on a file will open that file in the editor.
+Once opened, we will see the project hierarchy on the left.
+Double-clicking on a file will open that file in the editor.

 ## Code Structure